MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-create-certificates.md

 ms.date: 12/02/2022
 ---

-# Deploy Always On VPN: Configure Certification Authority templates
+# Deploy Always On VPN: Configure Certificate Authority templates

 In this part of the Deploy Always On VPN tutorial, you'll create certificate templates and enroll or validate certificates for the Active Directory (AD) groups that you created in [Deploy Always On VPN - Setup the environment](tutorial-aovpn-deploy-setup.md):